-Sen. John McCain on Monday became the first senator to call for airstrikes against Syria, saying President Obama has taken too soft a stand against President Bashar Assad and his brutal crackdown on his own people.
+WASHINGTON — Senator John McCain became the first senator to call for airstrikes against Syria, saying on Monday that President Obama has taken too soft a stand against President Bashar Assad and his brutal crackdown on his own people.